renisac/bearded-avenger-deploymentkit/README.md

 This deploys CIF services across multiple containers and mimics a potential production deployment.

-* In Progress
+* This is a work in progress

 ### Common tasks

-* Start a shell on running container, switch to cif user, and test connectivity
+* Start a shell on running container, activate CIF virtualenv, and test connectivity

       docker compose exec cif /bin/bash
       . /cif_venv/bin/activate